AbdulkadirOzel/github-page-baysanlab/projects/index.md

 ---
 title: Projects
 nav:
-  order: 2
+  order: 6
   tooltip: Software, datasets, and more
+  main: 1
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-laptop-code" %}Projects

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Our ongoing projects are shown in here.
+You can learn details about our projects from below to deeply understand our laboratory efforts.

+---

 {% include tags.html tags="publication, resource, website" %}

-{% include search-info.html %}

-{% include section.html %}

-## Featured

-{% include list.html component="card" data="projects" filters="group: featured" %}
+{% include list.html component="card" data="general-projects" filters="group: featured" %}

-{% include section.html %}

-## More

-{% include list.html component="card" data="projects" filters="group: " style="small" %}